admin658/metalmaster/packages/api/README.md

 - `torch` - used by example/dummy models in the package
 - `python-multipart` - for file uploads

-Install in a virtual environment (recommended):
+Install in a virtual environment (recommended).
+If you need `basic_pitch`, use Python 3.10; its TensorFlow dependency does not support newer Python versions on Windows.

 ```powershell
 cd f:\metalmaster\packages\api